To the Members

 21. VIGIL MECHANISM / WHISTE BLOWER POLICY

-The company has a Vigil Mechanism/Whistle Blower Policy to report genuine concerns orgrievances.
+The Company has a Vigil Mechanism/Whistle Blower Policy to report genuine concerns orgrievances.
 The Vigil Mechanism (Whistle Blower Policy) has been posted on the company'swebsite (www.patspin.com).

 22. CORPORATE SOCIAL RESPONSIBILITY (CSR)

 Even though the provisions of Companies Act 2013 regarding Corporate SocialResponsibility are not attracted to the Company yet the company has been over the yearspursuing as part of its corporate philosophy an unwritten CSR policy voluntarily whichgoes much beyond mere philanthropic gestures and integrates interest welfare andaspirations of the community with those of the Company itself in an environment ofpartnership for inclusive development.

 23. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-Information required under Section 134 (3) (m) of the Companies Act 2013 read withRule 8 of the Companies (Accounts) Rules 2014 is given in the Annexure IV formingpart of this report
+Information required under section 134 (3) (m) of the Companies Act 2013 read withRule 8 of the Companies (Accounts) Rules 2014 is given in the Annexure IV formingpart of this report.

 24. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 The Company has an effective internal control and risk mitigation system designed toeffectively control the operations at its Head Office Plants and Depots.
 The internalcontrol systems are designed to ensure that the financial and other records are reliablefor the preparation of financial statements and for maintaining assets.
-The Company haswell designed Standard Operating Procedures.
-Independent Internal Auditors conduct auditcovering a wide range of operational matters and ensure compliance with specifiedstandards.
-Planned periodic reviews are carried out by Internal Audit.
-The findings ofInternal Audit are reviewed by the top management and by the Audit Committee of the Boardof Directors.

-Based on the deliberations with Statutory Auditors to ascertain their views on thefinancial statements including the Financial Reporting System and Compliance to AccountingPolicies and Procedures the Audit Committee was satisfied withthe adequacy and effectiveness of the Internal Controls and Systems followed by thecompany.
+Based on the deliberations with Statutory Auditors to ascertain their views on thefinancial statements including the Financial Reporting System and Compliance to Accountingand material orders passed Policies and Procedures the Audit Committee was satisfied withthe adequacy and effectiveness of the Internal Controls and Systems followed by thecompany.

 25. NOMINATION & REMUNERATION POLICY

 The Board of Directors has framed a policy which lays down a frame work in relation toremuneration of Directors Key Managerial Personnel and Senior Management of the Company.This policy also lays down criteria for selection and appointment of Board Members.
 Moredetails on the same are given in the Corporate Governance Report.

 26. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013.

 The Company has in place an anti-sexual harassment policy in line with the requirementsof the sexual harassment of women at the workplace (Prevention Prohibition and Redressal)Act 2013.
 Internal Compliance Committee (ICC) is already been functioned for redressingcomplaints received regarding sexual harassment.
 All employees (permanent contractualtemporary trainees) are covered under this policy.
-The Company has not received anycomplaints under this policy during the year ended 31st March 2016.
+The Company has not received anycomplaints under this policy during the year ended 31st March 2017.

-The information required pursuant to Section 134 (3) (q) of the Companies Act 2013read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 in respect of employees of the company will be provided uponrequest.
-In terms of Section 136 of the Act the Report and Accounts are being sent to theMembers and others entitled thereto excluding the information on employees' particularswhich is available for inspection by the Members at the Registered office ofthe company during business hours on working days of the company up to the date of theensuing Annual General meeting.
+The information required pursuant to section 134 (3) (q) of the Companies Act 2013read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 in respect of employees of the company will be provided uponrequest.
+In terms of Section 136 of the Act the Report and Accounts are being sent to theMembers and others entitled thereto excluding the information on employees' particularswhich is available for inspection by the Members at the Registered office of the Companyduring business hours on working days of the Company up to the date of the ensuing AnnualGeneral Meeting.
 If any Member is interested in obtaining a copy thereof such member maywrite to the company in this regard.

 28. PERSONNEL & INDUSTRIAL RELATIONS

 Industrial Relations were cordial and satisfactory.
-There were no employees whoseparticulars are to be given in terms of Section 134(3)(q) of the companies Act 2013 readwith Rule 5(2) and 5(3) of the companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014.
+There were no employees whoseparticulars are to be given in terms of Section 134(3)(q) of the companies Act 2013 readwith Rule 5(2) and 5(3) of the companies (Appointment and Remuneration of Managerialpersonnel) Rules 2014.

-There are no significant and material orders passed by the Regulators or Courts or Tribunals that would impact the going concernstatus of your Company and its future operations.
+29. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS by There are nosignificant the Regulators or Courts or Tribunals that would impact the going concernstatus of your Company and its future operations.

-Bank of India erstwhile State bank of Travancore taken over by SBI The Karur VysyaBank Limited IDBI Bank Limited Oriental Bank of Commerce Bank of Maharashtra and CanaraBank and the concerned Departments of the State and Central Government valuable customerEmployees and Shareholders for their assistance support and cooperation to the Company.
+Bank of India erstwhile State bank of Travancore taken over by SBI The Karur VysyaBank Limited IDBI Bank Limited Oriental Bank of Commerce Bank of Maharashtra and CanaraBank and the concerned Departments of the State and Central Government valuable customerEmployees and Shareholders for their assistance support and co-operation to the

 | ||For and on behalf of the Board of Directors |